ejatlas_logo

 Internships

-We offer the possibility for students to do internships, bachelor/master thesis or voluntary work with the EJAtlas.
+We offer the possibility for students to do internships, bachelor/master thesis, or voluntary work with the EJAtlas.
 These will mostly entail the study, documentation and comparative analysis of environmental conflicts.
+But we also welcome contributions that can support the EJAlas communication, web development, and fundraising efforts.
+Internships can be based in Barcelona or remotely.

 Marcel Llavero-Pasquina - Fossil Fuel companies environmental conflicts